Doing NaNoWriMo with Kids as a Parent, Carer or Guardian: Tips, Tricks and Advice

-My son is too young to really understand Mummy spending more time on the computer than usual but he does connect well with routine so I've already started to spend a bit more time on my laptop next to him around 9.30 during our mornings together (I'm with him by myself on Thursdays and Fridays).
-If I set up him with playdough or paints I can normally grab around 20 minutes of (admittedly interrupted!) writing time as he plays next to me.
-In the afternoon when he's a little tired, I put the TV on for him normally around 5pm which is when I start to make dinner, but during November I will also try and take some of this time for writing.
-I will also have my laptop or my phone close to hand throughout the month so if I see him playing nicely by himself I can get straight back to my work in progress...
+For example, when my boys are at home with me, I often put the TV on for them around 5pm, which is when I start to make dinner, but during November I will also try and take some of this time for writing.
+I will also have my laptop or my phone close to hand throughout the month so if I see them playing nicely by themselves, I can get straight back to my work in progress...
 I hope!

 And if this is all sounding like too much hard work than it's worth, and 1667 words (or 1-2 hours a day of writing) feels impossible, I understand.
 But don't let this be a reason not to do NaNoWriMo.
 Don't give up on a dream or curiosity about writing before you even give it a go.
 It is in giving it a go that you gain so much.